-If you do not want a hardware or software module failure to trigger failover, you can disable module monitoring.
+If you do not want a hardware or software module failure, such as the ASA FirePOWER module, to trigger failure, you can disable module monitoring using the no monitor-interface service-module command.
 Note that for the ASA 5585-X, if you disable monitoring of the service module, you may also want to disable monitoring of the interfaces on the module, which are monitored separately.